TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-08-17-how-to-get-rid-of-magic-static-and-chaos-from-latte-filters.md

     Today we'll leverage those tips to make your code around Latte filters **easy and smooth to work with**.

-tweet: "New Post on #php 🐘 blog: How to Get Rid of Magic, Static and Chaos from Latte Filters #nettefw"

 updated_since: "September 2020"
 updated_message: |